The Prevent Strategy in Our School

 - Channel vulnerability assessment - Publications - GOV.UK

 Staff at Westmeads Community Infant School have completed an online training course that covers Prevent and Channel.

 Should concerns require support from other agencies there are a number of ways that issues relating to terrorism and extremism can be reported.
 These include the following –

-At Westmeads Commubity Infant School the Designated Safeguarding Lead (DSL) is Mrs Helen Lambirth (head teacher) with Mrs Kate Gowing (deputy head teacher) taking this role in her absence.
+At Westmeads Community Infant School the Designated Safeguarding Lead (DSL) is Ms Kirsty White (Head teacher) with Mrs Clare Watkins (Deputy DSL) or Mrs Sandra Finucane (Deputy DSL) taking this role in her absence.

 Social media is an increasingly influential part of life particularly for young people.
 It has been identified as an important tool in the sharing of extreme material and extremist groups are actively using social media to inform, share propaganda, radicalise and recruit for their cause.
 Social media safeguarding is an important element of protecting young people from extremist narratives and Prevent can play an active part in this process.

 To report any online terrorist related online material visit:

 The following resources are available to find out more about the Prevent strategy: